-The “Vicki” Sexual Freedom Award, established in 2010, recognizes those individuals whose life and work embody the mission and values of the Woodhull Sexual Freedom Alliance and who have made landmark contributions to the sexual freedom movement through education, advocacy, research, sexual health, and activism.
+The “Vicki” Sexual Freedom Award, established in 2010, recognizes those individuals whose life and work embody the mission and values of the Woodhull Freedom Foundation and who have made landmark contributions to the sexual freedom movement through education, advocacy, research, sexual health, and activism.

 Victoria Woodhull shared a name with the famously repressive era she resisted, making her stance against sexual oppression as poignant as it was progressive.
 “I am a free lover,” Woodhull wrote at the height of the Victorian era, when dust ruffles were the norm on parlor room chairs, lest the sight of four connected “limbs” ignites unclean thoughts.
 “I have an inalienable, constitutional and natural right to love whom I may, to love as long or short a period as I can; to change that love every day if I please.”

 Much has changed in the hundred-plus years since Victoria Woodhull asserted her sexual rights, and at first glance, 21st century America might look like the embodiment of her ideals.
 Hold that glance a moment longer, though.
 Push your gaze past relaxed standards and liberal-leaning media.
 Notice that while the grasp on sexuality has been loosened, it’s still largely conditional.
 Those whose sexual choices, expression, and views run counter to ever-shifting mainstream acceptance are regularly stigmatized, systematically discriminated against, even brutally victimized.
 Sexual health care and information – fundamental human rights – remain shackled to the moral leanings of the political majority; they’re distributed unevenly, and subjectively, as political tides change.